The Subaru Group's CSR

 - We maintain global perspective and aim to be in harmony with international society.

-Our CSR activities are the mission of the FHI Group to contribute to the sustainable development of society through global business activities with the focus on the relationships with our various stakeholders.
+Our CSR activities are the mission of the Subaru Group: to contribute to the sustainable development of society through global business activities with the focus on the relationships with our various stakeholders.

 CSR Policy (Revised in June 2009)

 - We respect the laws and regulations, human rights, international standards of behavior and the rights and morals of stakeholders under our Corporate Code of Conduct.

 - We become involved as a corporate citizen in addressing social issues facing society today.

 The Eight CSR Action Items

 We have set eight CSR action items to encourage individual employees to conduct CSR activities in an organizational manner as part of their business operations.
 For each of the eight categories, we have defined the specific CSR activities to be conducted by employees to meet requests from society.